The teams of the future are working asynchronously. They're dispersed geographically, working remotely, and primarily connecting digitally.

 9) Maintain and Respect Offline Time

-That said, don't let your asynchronous job throw off your team's right to personal time.
+That said, don't let your asynchronous work schedule throw off your team's right to personal time.
 Everyone has the right to specific times with their family or for themselves, regardless of the team schedule.
 This is especially important in teams spread across a wide range of time zones.

 Make sure everyone can set aside a few hours that are always 'personal time' so that the around-the-clock nature of a schedule-diverse team doesn't start to jeopardize the sanctity of work-life balance and personal hours.